Nebojša Rodić: Biography

 He graduated from the University of Belgrade, Faculty of Law in 1977, while he passed the bar exam in 1979.
 In addition, he graduated from the School of National Defense in the center of military high schools "Maršal Tito".

 He worked in the state administration bodies of Serbia and later was the Assistant Minister of Information and Deptuty State Secretary.

 From 2005 to 2007, he was the director of the High Technological School of Vocational Studies in Šabac.

 After the 2012 Serbian parliamentary election and the formation of the new Dačić cabinet, Rodić was appointed Director of the Security Intelligence Agency.
 He served at this function until September 2013, when he was named as the new Minister of Defence replacing Aleksandar Vučić.
-He served at this function until April 2014 when he was named as the Ambassador of Serbia to Azerbeijan.
+He served at this function until April 2014 when he was named as the Ambassador of Serbia to Azerbaijan.

 In 2018, he was named as the new Ambassador of Serbia to Austria.